iworks/iworks-pwa/readme.txt

 `get_theme_mod( 'background_color', 'f0f0f0');`

-Please use `iworks_pwa_configuration_theme_color` filter to change this
+Please use `iworks_pwa_configuration_theme_color` filter to change this value:
-value:

 `
 add_filter( 'iworks_pwa_configuration_theme_color', function( $color ) {
     return '#f20';
 }
 `
-As returned value you can return any valid color, bu remember alpha value will be ignored (for rgba, hsla or hex with alpha).
+As returned value you can return any valid color, but remember alpha value will be ignored (for rgba, hsla or hex with alpha).

 == Screenshots ==